Your baby's eyes

 - Their 3-D vision is good now, a very useful skill when they are learning to walk.

 - Books and pictures become more interesting, but only for a few seconds.
 People and other moving objects are still the thing they are most interested in looking at.

 There are some people who think that use of flash lights when taking photographs of young babies may cause some harm to the baby's eyes.
-While it probably does not cause much harm, if any, there are ways of taking photographs which do not need flash, and these would be the safest way of taking photos.
+While it probably does not cause harm, there are ways of taking photographs which do not need flash, and these would be the safest way of taking photos.